wold5/avater-manual/manual_en.md

 Back-up any other directories and files on the device, **excluding** a) the previously discussed types and b) the /system/ folder.
 The program will not remember these being checked to reduce device access.

 *Note: e-Reader transfer speeds average at about 1-2 minutes per GB*

+##### Warnings
+If a detected main or card device is unmounted when opening the dialog, a warning is shown.
+You may continue at your own discretion.

+If a device is disconnected or unmounted between the moment of opening and clicking "OK", the backup will be canceled.
+Rescan your devices to detect newly mounted devices.

 ##### Compression
 As e-Books and dictionary files tend to be already (maximally) compressed, these are 'stored' in the .zip archive, saving (processing) time.